 A piped Regional water system currently services the majority of the Hamlet of Glen Williams.
-Glen Williams' water is supplied entirely from groundwater from three municipal well fields: Lindsay Court, Princess Anne, and Cedarvale.
-All municipal roads are currently serviced with municipal water and there is an existing watermain install on all streets with existing development.
-There are many lots that are still serviced by private water wells that can connect to municipal water when feasible.
+Glen Williams' water is supplied entirely from groundwater.
+Watermains are located within the majority of the roads in the Hamlet.

+There are many lots that are still serviced by private water wells.
+These lots may potentially connect to municipal water when the Region, in consultation with the Town of Halton Hills, considers it prudent and feasible to provide such services.